-Business process management (BPM) and case management (CM) have a very similar infrastructure and overall architecture.
+Business process management (BPM) and case management (CM) have very similar infrastructure and overall architecture.
 Both provide solutions that incorporate business processes, company rules, and system integration.

 However, these and many other similarities create confusion on which solution to use in streamlining and automating business processes.